Weerie/AI-box/README.md

 ## Updating the app

-Follow the instructions on [this github page.](https://github.com/Weerie/AI-box/blob/main/HOWTO_UPDATE.md)
+You can find the instructions [here](https://github.com/Weerie/AI-box/blob/main/HOWTO_UPDATE.md)!

 ## What It Does